tinganho/balanced-storage/README.md

 ## Multiple References

-We some times, need to deal with multiple references of the same toggle.
-Like for instance, when we instantiate multiple objects of the same class.
-The compiler will not pass the code if there is two toggles that have the same name.
+We some times, need to deal with multiple references of the same class of objects.
+The compiler will not pass the code if there is two annotations that have the same name.
 This is because we want to associate one type of allocation/deallocation of resource with one identifier.
 This will make code more safe, because one type of allocation cannot be checked against another type of deallocation.

-In order to satisfy our compiler we would need to give our toggles some aliases:
+In order to satisfy our compiler we would need to give our annotations some aliases:
 ```typescript

 import { View } from './view';